2019 Stop & Shop strike

-The 2019 Stop & Shop strike began on April 11, 2019 when approximately 31,000 workers, represented by United Food and Commercial Workers, walked off the job and began picketing Stop & Shop locations across New England, in the states of Massachusetts, Rhode Island, and Connecticut.
+The 2019 Stop & Shop strike began on April 11, 2019, when approximately 31,000 workers, represented by United Food and Commercial Workers, walked off the job and began picketing Stop & Shop locations across New England, in the U.S. states of Massachusetts, Rhode Island, and Connecticut.
 The strike was in response to the company not agreeing after extensive negotiations to a contract which did not reduce employee pay and benefits.
-The strike ended eleven days later on April 21.
+The strike ended ten days later on April 21.

 Background

-The 2016 collective bargaining agreement between Stop & Shop and its union staff expired on February 23, 2019 at midnight.
+The 2016 collective bargaining agreement between Stop & Shop and its union staff expired on February 23, 2019, at midnight.
 In an effort to reach a memorandum of understanding before the contract's expiration date, the five local chapters of the United Food and Commercial Workers International Union (UFCW) that represents 31,000 of Stop and Shop's employees in 249 stores began negotiating a new contract on January 14, 2019.
 Negotiations throughout the remainder of January were promising, with the local chapters working out "wording" technicalities with the company.
 However, progress was effectively halted in early-to-mid February after Stop & Shop presented their monetary and payroll requirements for the upcoming agreement's term.

 The company's proposed contract sought to eliminate for many employees premium pay on national holidays and Sundays, while also eliminating any raises, reducing contributions to pensions, and increasing healthcare costs.
 Negotiations continued in good faith between the two sides, but with no progress made, UFCW Local 1445 of Massachusetts became the first chapter to authorize a strike if needed on February 24.
 In the following weeks, the members of the four other UFCW unions in Massachusetts, Connecticut, and Rhode Island also authorized a potential strike as a response to the lack of progress.
 The strike did not occur, and negotiations continued sporadically through the first week of April.
 On April 3, federal mediators were brought in after the unions rejected Stop & Shop's "last offer" contract.
 An unsuccessful round of negotiations overseen by the federal negotiators broke down on April 10.
 On the same day, shareholders of Ahold Delhaize, the owner of the grocery chain, voted to increase the company's dividend by 11.1% in comparison to the last year.
 The next day a strike was called.